rajeshvkothari/oom/GIN_README_2508.md

 - **ONAP OOM testing**
     ----------------
-  Use following steps in ONAP OOM Environment.
+  Use the following steps in ONAP OOM Environment.

-  - One time Steps for intialization/configuration of the envinorment:
+  - One time Steps for initialization/configuration of the environment:

-	- Login to ONAP portal using designer(cs0008/demo123456!) and follow the steps:
+	- Login into the ONAP portal using designer (cs0008/demo123456!) and follow the steps:

 	  ```sh
 	  https://portal.api.simpledemo.onap.org:30225/ONAPPORTAL/login.htm